Conjecture on Maximal Sublattices of Finite Semidistributive Lattices and Beyond: General Observations

+If both , then each is either in or in .
+If either is in , then it is less than or equal to , which itself is less than .
+Either way each is less than or equal to .
+Therefore, .
+This shows that .

-For $x\wedge y$, if either $x$ or $y$ is in $\downarrow b$, then $x\wedge y \in \downarrow b$.
-If both are in $\calM$ then $x\wedge y \in \calM$.
+For , if either or is in , then .
+If both are in then .

-This shows that $\calM_{n+1} \subseteq \calM\cup \downarrow b$, and we are done. \end{proof}
+This shows that , and we are done. \end{proof}

-\section{SD$_\vee$ and SD$_\wedge$ Lattices}
+\section{SD and SD Lattices}

-Here we summarize our results for SD$_\vee$ and SD$_\wedge$ lattices.
-We remind you of our hypothesis involving SD$_\vee$ and SD$_\wedge$ lattices: the complements of maximal sublattices of SD$_\vee$ lattices are unions of intervals with the same lower bound and hence have a unique minimal element and dually, the complements of maximal sublattices of SD$_\wedge$ lattices are unions of intervals having the same upper bound and hence they have a unique maximal element.
-Example \ref{fig:maxnumbermaxelements} from Section \ref{CG} shows that we cannot expect complements of maximal sublattices of SD$_\vee$ and SD$_\wedge$ lattices to be intervals, in general.
-It is an example showing how we can find convex geometries with $cdim=n$ and complements of maximal sublattices with $n$ maximal elements.
-Since all convex geometries are SD$_\vee$, this shows you can have arbitrarily many maximal elements of the complement of a maximal sublattice of an SD$_\vee$ lattice.
-Dually, one can have arbitrarily many minimal elements of a complement of a maximal sublattice of an SD$_\wedge$ lattice.
+Here we summarize our results for SD and SD lattices.
+We remind you of our hypothesis involving SD and SD lattices: the complements of maximal sublattices of SD lattices are unions of intervals with the same lower bound and hence have a unique minimal element and dually, the complements of maximal sublattices of SD lattices are unions of intervals having the same upper bound and hence they have a unique maximal element.
+The example shown in Figure \ref{fig:maxnumbermaxelements} from Section \ref{CG} shows that we cannot expect complements of maximal sublattices of SD and SD lattices to be intervals, in general.
+This shows that one can find convex geometries with that have complements of maximal sublattices with maximal elements.
+Since all convex geometries are SD , one can have arbitrarily many maximal elements of the complement of a maximal sublattice of an SD lattice.
+Dually, one can have arbitrarily many minimal elements of a complement of a maximal sublattice of an SD lattice.

 Recall Definition \ref{manydefs} (\ref{def:cjmj}) of {\em canonical joinand} and {\em canonical meetand}.
-For our analysis of SD$_\vee$ and SD$_\wedge$ lattices the concepts of {\em strict} canonical joinands and meetands will be useful.
+For our analysis of SD and SD lattices the concepts of {\em strict} canonical joinands and meetands will be useful.